Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

-where the $+ (-)$ sign refers to parallel (anti-parallel) trajectories and $a$ is the proper acceleration.
-Specifically, $\mathcal{L}$ defines the distance of closest approach as measured by an inertial observer along an arbitrary trajectory with constant $z$ (spacetime diagrams shown in Fig.\ \ref{fig:parallel} and \ref{fig:antiparallel}) \cite{salton2015acceleration}.
-The third class of configurations is a superposition of trajectories with differing accelerations and sharing a common Rindler horizon (spacetime diagrams shown in Fig.\ \ref{fig:differing}),
+In Eq.\ (\ref{eq8.22})--(\ref{eq8.27}), $a$ is the proper acceleration of the detector, $\tau$ its proper time, while $l$ defines the distance of closest approach as measured by an inertial observer along an arbitrary trajectory with constant $z$ (spacetime diagrams shown in Fig.\ \ref{fig:schematictraj}) \cite{salton2015acceleration}.
+The third class of configurations is a superposition of trajectories with differing accelerations and sharing a common Rindler horizon (spacetime diagrams shown in Fig.\ \ref{fig:schematictraj}),

-where $i = 1,2$ and the superscript $\text{diff.}$ denotes quantities associated with the differing acceleration case.
-For all cases, the other spatial co-ordinates are taken to be zero.
-In the following, we use these three classes of trajectories to calculate the excitation probability of the detector, given by
+Here, $a_1 \neq a_2$ are the superposed proper accelerations of the detector.
+In all cases, the other spatial coordinates are taken to be constant, and thus do not contribute to the dynamics.